yellowmastodon/kapital_theme/README.md

 |---------------------------|--------------------------------------------------------------------|
 | `npx mix watch`           | *watch assets for changes*                                         |
 | `npx mix --production`    | *compile for production*                                           |

+---

+## Customization

+- **SCSS Variables:**
+  Modify `assets/styles/_variables.scss` for colors, spacing, and breakpoints.
+- **Block Patterns:**
+  Edit or add new patterns in `patterns/register_patterns.php`.
+- **PHP Functions:**
+  Extend or override helpers in `includes/`.

+---

+## Translation

+- Theme is translation-ready.
+- Use the `kapital` text domain for all translations.

+---

+## Credits

+This theme is based on the [barebones](https://github.com/benchmarkstudios/barebones) WordPress boilerplate by Benchmark Studios, with significant customizations for event and cultural websites.
+Includes code and structure inspired by the original barebones theme:

+> A lightweight and skeletal WordPress boilerplate theme for HTML5 and beyond.
+There's lots of these out there but most themes include lots of bloat and files which you might not necessarily need, so we thought we would create our own which is great as a starting point with powerful features to encourage rapid development for most projects.

+---

+## License

+This theme is licensed under the [MIT License](LICENSE) or WordPress GPL, as appropriate.

+---